 Perhaps the biggest problem with Gibiate is expectations.
 The series was hyped for having an incredible pedigree of creators behind it.
 It had character designs by Yoshitaka Amano of Final Fantasy fame, music by Yuzo Koshiro from Ys, and was directed by Masahiko Komino who, while not super experienced as a director, is a solid animator.

-In all honesty, Gibiate gets more hate than it actually deserves, especially when placed on this list of chunky shit smears in particular.
+In all honesty, Gibiate gets more hate than it actually deserves, especially when placed on this list of chunky feces smears in particular.
 It at least looks very nice even if the plot and character are as dumb and ill-developed as dirt in a landfill.
 It may not have helped that it was a tone-deaf series about a pandemic that aired in a pandemic either, but somehow I think the well-documented empathy of many anime fans was unmoved by that.
 If I recall right, different races also transformed into different monsters, too.
 That light racism probably didn’t help it either.

 Ladyspo